 What is your child’s ideal bed time?
 How many hours should your child sleep in a day?
 How many naps should your child take?
 Do you think your child has a sleep disorder?

 Almost every parent has concerns about their child and his or her sleep patterns.
-In this article, Dr Theodric Lee, Paediatrician at Thomson Paediatric Centre, provides detailed insights on sleep management for your children.
+In this article, Dr Theodric Lee provides detailed insights on sleep management for your children.